stat545ubc-2023/assignment-b3-YRC10/README.md

 1. Selection menu of country/region.
 It contains all countries/regions in the selected continent

-2. The Line chart can display both average value of the selected continent and individual value of the selected country/region
+2. The Line chart can display both the average value of the selected continent and the individual value of the selected country/region

 3. Map image changes based on selected continent